- Osome Blog SG

 Types of a Long-Term Visit Pass

-There are two types of Long-Term Visit Pass (LTVP) available in Singapore– namely the ones issued by the Singapore Immigrant and Checkpoints Authority (ICA), and the MOM.
+There are two types of Long-Term Visit Pass (LTVP) available in Singapore – namely, the ones issued by the Singapore Immigration and Checkpoints Authority (ICA) and the Ministry of Manpower (MOM).

 1st Type: Issued by the ICA

 The ICA issues one type of LTVP.
 This LTVP functions like an extension of an existing Short-Term Visit Pass.
-This is applicable to foreign visitors who wish to stay in Singapore for over 30 days that the Short-Term Visit Pass permits.
+This is applicable to foreign visitors who wish to stay in Singapore for over 30 days, which the Short-Term Visit Pass permits.

 2nd Type: Issued by the MOM